The Best Christmas Towns in America You Should Visit at Least Once

 St. Augustine, Florida

 You may not get snow, but you will witness the jaw-dropping sight of the Nights of Lights’ three million white bulbs illuminating the city.
-Based on the Spanish practice of lighting a candle in the window for Christmas, the annual display has become a tradition of its own.
-See the lights from a trolley or horse-drawn carriage, or take to the water and view them by boat.
+Based on the Spanish practice of lighting a candle in the window for Christmas, the annual display has become an iconic state Christmas tradition of its own.
+See the lights from a trolley or electric cart, or take to the water and view them by boat.
 Plane and helicopter rides let you see the spectacle from above.
 Entertainment, shopping, and other seasonal community activities round out the festivities.

-Pretend you’re in the Alps instead of Appalachia in this adorable German-influenced town.
-As if it doesn’t look storybook enough, in December it becomes a holiday paradise with its Christkindlmarkt, or Christmas market, with unique gifts, yummy food, entertainment, and candied treats.
-Plus, the holiday Christmas parade has Santa arriving on a Bavarian sleigh, and the Festival of Trees showcases beautifully decorated arbors.
-Read about where to find the best Christmas market in every state.
+Pretend you’re in the Alps instead of the Blue Ridge Mountains in this adorable German-influenced Christmas town, one of the most picturesque small American towns you’d swear were from Europe.
+As if it doesn’t look storybook enough, in December it becomes a holiday paradise with its Christkindlmarkt, or Christmas market, with unique gifts, decorations, yummy food, drinks, and candied treats.
+Plus, the annual lighting of the village has Santa and Mrs. Claus arriving on a Bavarian sleigh to greet children as the town is lit up, plus musical performances.

-Say “Mele Kalikimaka” (“Merry Christmas” in Hawaiian) to Santa when he arrives by outrigger canoe on Waikiki beach.
-Christmas in the Hawaiian capital is warm and wonderful—if non-traditional.
+Say “Mele Kalikimaka” (“Merry Christmas” in Hawaiian) as you combine your Christmas celebration with a tropical vacation in one of the best destinations to visit for a warm Christmas.
 Honor the heroes of Pearl Harbor while celebrating Hawaiian culture during the Waikiki Holiday Parade.
 Also not to be missed is Honolulu City Lights, illuminations and displays outside Honolulu Hale (City Hall) that include the 21-foot Shaka Santa and Tutu Mele (Mrs. Claus) statues, who dip their giant toes in the fountain.
-It kicks off with a tree lighting, block party, and electric light parade.

 Sun Valley, Idaho